opsteady/opsteady/docs/adr/0003-project-scope.md

 **Interface layer** is everything that is user-facing.
 It starts with an API to the platform which is the Kubernetes API and a portal.
 It is also the layer that implements and adds integrations and developer features to facilitate self-service.
 And it is the layer that facilitates operations of the platform but also makes sure operations for developers is simple but advanced.

-**Rollout** is not a layer but it is the way how the platform is rolled out to different environments and customers which is a fundamental piece that brings all the other layers to life and is, therefore, part of the Opsteady scope.
+**Rollout** is not a layer but it is the way how the platform is rolled out to different environments and users which is a fundamental piece that brings all the other layers to life and is, therefore, part of the Opsteady scope.

 ### Container platform